-The typical asking rate per listing is in the $40's per square foot per year.
-The Southern Brooklyn submarket is seeing a a rise in rates.
-In the last 3 months, the median rate went up $5 per sqft per year.
-That's a 13% increase in rent.
+The typical asking rate per listing is in the $80's per square foot per year.
+The Southern Brooklyn region is experiencing a an increase in rates.
+In the last 3 months, the median rate rose $48 per sqft per year.
+That's a 120% increase in rent.

-Compared to the rest of the New York City market, the Southern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the New York City market, the Southern Brooklyn submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 43 listings have been made available, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 49 listings have come on the market, so you'll want to check back regularly for new listings.
+About 31% of the office spaces in the Southern Brooklyn are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,800 sqft.
-Most buildings in this market are approximately 2 stories.
-Most buildings in this market were built in 1931 and are Class A.
+Even though the median size is 2,700 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are around 2 stories.
+Most buildings in this region were built in 1931 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this area.
 Commute by public transit is the most popular way to get to work amongst Southern Brooklyn residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.